-Natasha Slesnick is a professor of Human Development and Family Science and associate chair for research in the Department of Human Sciences at The Ohio State University.
-Her research focuses on intervention development with homeless youth and families.
-She has consulted with multiple organizations on the best strategies for intervening in youth homelessness.
-She has been continuously funded by the NIH since 1998 and has written more than 70 peer-reviewed publications, book chapters and one book.
+Natasha Slesnick is a professor of Human Development and Family Science in the Department of Human Sciences, and EHE Associate Dean for Research and Administration.
+She is a licensed clinical psychologist and her research focuses on intervention development and evaluation with substance using homeless youth and substance using mothers and their children.
+She has consulted with multiple organizations on the best strategies for intervening in youth homelessness and adolescent substance use.
+She has been continuously funded by the NIH since 1998 and has written more than 100 peer-reviewed publications, book chapters and books.
 After opening a drop-in center for homeless youth in Albuquerque, New Mexico, she moved to Columbus, Ohio and opened her second drop-in center.

 - PhD, Clinical Psychology, University of New Mexico, 1996

 - MS, Clinical Psychology, University of New Mexico, 1992